honkit/honkit/docs/pages.md

 #### Markdown syntax

-Most of the files for GitBook use the Markdown syntax by default.
-GitBook infers your pages's structure from it.
+Most of the files for GitHon use the Markdown syntax by default.
+GitHon infers your pages's structure from it.
 The syntax used is similar to the [GitHub Flavored Markdown syntax](https://guides.github.com/features/mastering-markdown/).
 One can also opt for the [AsciiDoc syntax](asciidoc.md).

 ##### Example of a chapter file